b3tdeveloper/Charecters/README.md

 # Charecters
-Some characters beginning with the first letter of your name
+Some League of Legends characters beginning with the first letter of your name

 Basic Algorithm Question 1